 Registration for Continuing Students

-To view the breakdown of registration dates for the spring 2013 term and the fall 2013 term (see Student Records for details).
+To view the breakdown of registration dates for the upcoming term (see Student Records for details).

 New Student Registration

 Registration provides new degree and nondegree students an opportunity to register for classes before they begin their studies at CCA.
 Incoming degree students are encouraged to make their initial registration for courses by phone (see the Enrollment Guide for details and timelines).
 New degree students can also register or adjust their schedules at New Student Registration sessions during orientation week.

 Fall 2014: Registration for the fall 2014 semester is scheduled during orientation week, August 25-29, on the San Francisco campus.

 Spring 2015: Registration for the spring 2015 semester is scheduled for January 14-15, on the San Francisco campus.